 Address: 30801 South Coast Highway, Laguna Beach, CA

-This stunning luxury resort offers suites, rooms, bungalows, and ADA accommodations throughout the property.
+This stunning luxury resort offers suites, rooms, bungalows, and ADA accommodations.
 You can expect to see plush king beds, marble bathrooms, oversized soaking tubs, private balconies, private patios, and ocean views from the rooms and suites.

-In the bungalows (also called villas) you’ll have a massive 3,000-square-foot residential-style space all to yourself.
+In the bungalows (also called villas) you’ll have a massive 3,000-square-foot residential-style space.
 The villas offer sweeping ocean vistas, gas fireplaces, fire pits, hot tubs, full gourmet kitchens, and full marble bathrooms with deep soaking spa tubs and showers.
 You’ll also have several bedrooms with ultra-plush king and queen beds.

 This luxury resort offers private and in-room dining, as well as The Studio, The Loft, Mosaic Bar and Grille, and Lobby Lounge.
 The Studio is a modern coastal California cuisine with a view of the cliffs, Laguna Beach, and the Pacific Ocean.

-The Loft is an all-day fine dining American restaurant that sits on the fourth floor, giving incredible views all the way around.
-They serve breakfast, brunch, lunch, dinner, dessert, and drinks, and even have accommodations for children.
+The Loft is an all-day fine-dining American restaurant on the fourth floor, giving incredible views all the way around.
+They serve breakfast, brunch, lunch, dinner, dessert, and drinks and even have accommodations for children.

 13. Go on the Laguna Beach Backroads Electric Bike Tour